Destination wedding switzerland

 Winter (November to March)

-• Snow-covered mountains, clear air, magical atmosphere
+• Snow-covered peaks, clear air, magical stillness

 • Golden hour – 4pm to 5pm, very short days